 Jacky was born and raised in Los Angeles.
 She has been working in the veterinary field since 2014.
 She started out in reception and worked her way up to be a doctor’s assistant/technician assistant.
 She joined MASH’s internal medicine team February 2019.
 Her goal is to become an RVT and she is currently in school to get her veterinary technician associates.
 In her free time, she like to practice guitar and drums, go to concerts, check out new brewers, watch sports (especially LA Kings), watch movies, go to Disneyland and play video games.

-Max, Doctor Assistant, Internal Medicine
+Max, Doctor Assistant Lead, Internal Medicine

 Max was born and raised in Los Angeles.
 She has been working in the veterinary field since 2016.
 Max started out in reception but found that she wanted to be more hands on with the animals, so she moved up to be a doctor’s assistant.
 Max joined MASH’s internal medicine team in March 2019.
 She has a 3-year-old Schnauzer mix named Cerberus (Cerbi for short), and a 1.5-year-old Havanese named Anubis.
 When not working, she likes to be in nature.
 She likes to hike, go for walks and drive around looking at nature.

-Sandra, Doctor's Assistant, Internal Medicine
+Sandra, Technician's Assistant, Internal Medicine